Electrical telegraphy in the United Kingdom: Telegraph Act 1868

 Under the act, government expenditure was not allowed immediately.
 They had concerns the entrepreneurs who had been bought out would set up in business again undercutting the Post Office flat rate of one shilling (5p) in lucrative city areas (the District charged sixpence (2.5p) in London) with no obligation to serve unremunerative outlying areas.
-Consequently, nationalisation was delayed until The Telegraph Act of 1869 was passed.
-This amended the 1868 Act to create a Post Office monopoly, with the actual transfer taking effect on 1 January 1870.
-The Act excluded companies operating submarine cables with no landlines from nationalisation.
-Any company the Post Office had not taken over so far could demand this happen under the Act on the same 20-year net profit basis as before.
+Consequently, nationalisation was delayed until The Telegraph Act 1869 (32 & 33 Vict. c.
+73) was passed.
+This amended the Telegraph Act 1868 to create a Post Office monopoly, with the actual transfer taking effect on 1 January 1870.
+The act excluded companies operating submarine cables with no landlines from nationalisation.
+Any company the Post Office had not taken over so far could demand this happen under the act on the same 20-year net profit basis as before.
 Several small companies that the Post Office considered virtually defunct and not worth buying took advantage of this.
-The Telegraph Acts Extension Act 1870 extended the monopoly to the Channel Islands and the Isle of Man, resulting in the purchase of the Jersey and Guernsey Telegraph Company and the Isle of Man Electric Telegraph Company.
-The Orkneys & Shetland Telegraph Company was purchased in 1876–77 and the Scilly Islands Telegraph Company in 1879–80.
+The Telegraph Act 1870 (33 & 34 Vict. c.
+88) extended the monopoly to the Channel Islands and the Isle of Man, resulting in the purchase of the Jersey and Guernsey Telegraph Company and the Isle of Man Electric Telegraph Company.
+The Orkney and Shetland Islands Telegraph Company was purchased in 1876–77 and the Scilly Islands Telegraph Company in 1879–80.
 The STC was finally nationalised in 1890, bringing their international submarine cables and cable ships under Post Office control.